How to Enjoy RBC Rides

 - A bike in good condition, with tires that are properly inflated.
 Road tires typically need to be pumped up every two weeks or so.
 Buy a floor pump if you don’t already own one.
 (Think globally.
 Buy locally—but don’t be afraid to use your RBC card to get a discount at the participating bike shops.
 By the way, some appreciate cash when you use your RBC discount.)
 If you don’t know what “good condition” means, bring your bike to a bike shop.
 But also learn how to do basic bike checks and repairs—the RBC usually has one or more clinics during the year on these topics.

 - An RBC map and/or cue sheet of the ride.
-These are available to you as an RBC member from the RBC CD, for example.
+These are available on the RBC website or on RBC Meetup.
 (If you forget, the Ride Leader may have an extra map for you—but that’s really your responsibility, not theirs.)

 - ID and some money.
 Maybe your cell phone.
 (But try not to rely on your phone for emergencies.)